 The big advantage of Aruba is that the weather's consistently good throughout the year!
 Being located outside the Hurricane Belt it gets less rainfall than most islands and almost guarantees sunny weather.
 Therefore Aruba is perfect for a winter sun trip from November - February as well.

-To plan your own visit also check Aruba.com for more info about this Caribbean paradise.
-And find me on social media to connect and ask my anything about Aruba, via the buttons at the bottom of this page.
+And don't hesitate to find me on social media to connect and ask my anything about Aruba, via the buttons at the bottom of this page.